 Classes are taught in English.
 Over 50% of CAD students come from the four corners of Europe: there are over 20 nationalities at CAD.
 Welcome to all of you!

-Study in Brussels – Paperwork
+Housing in Brussels

 - Visa et residence in Belgium

 If you are not a national of a member state of the European Union, you will need a visa to study in Belgium.
 This request is made to the Belgian embassy of the country of origin.
-As a general rule, the authorization to stay for more than 3 months in Belgium is granted to the foreign student who produces the following documents:
+As a general rule, the authorisation to stay for more than 3 months in Belgium is granted to the foreign student who produces the following documents:

 - a national passport valid for 12 months;